PediCAPis a 5-year research project focused on antibiotic therapy of severe and very severe childhood community acquired pneumonia

 Antibiotics are key to managing childhood pneumonia.
 WHO recommends injectable regimens, which cover a greater spectrum of bacterial pathogens but lead to longer hospital stays, high healthcare and societal costs, and to increased risks of nosocomial infections and acquisition of multidrug-resistant colonising bacteria.
 At present strong data to support a safe step-down to oral antibiotics, which would enable earlier discharge, are missing.

-PediCAP aims to establish an active community of practice between the research teams and collaborators which will firstly ensure the skills are in place to deliver a high-quality trial and associated sub-studies.
-Secondly it will equip the participating sites in the South and the North with lasting capability to run, lead and design their own studies beyond this project.
+PediCAP aims to establish an active community of practice between the research teams and collaborators which will ensure the skills are in place to deliver a high-quality trial and associated sub-studies.
+Furthermore, PediCAP’s long-term goal is to equip the participating teams in the South and the North with lasting capability to run, lead and design their own studies beyond this project.
+The Global Health Network (University of Oxford) will have a key role in achieving these goals by providing them with a variety of trainings and with tools to support their collaboration and professional development.

 Project Consortium / Partnership